December Newsletter 2019

 A great variety of plants can still be planted in our area this time of year.

 Perennials: During our cooler months you can start seeds of flowers you may have grown in more northern climates such as foxglove, hollyhock and delphinium.
 Seedlings can be moved into the garden in January/February, protected from freezes and enjoyed in the spring and early summer.
 In general, perennials can be planted this month, except for cold-tender plants which can often survive our winters but shouldn’t be started at this time.
-See our handout titled Tropic Life to identify those tender plants.
-CLICK HERE FOR HANDOUTS!
-Some examples of perennials which can be planted now are shasta daisy, asters, black-eyed Susan, coneflower, coreopsis, goldenrod, Russian sage, muhly grass, sea oats, salvias, Mexican bush sage (Salvia leucantha), Texas sage, baptisia, holly fern, baby sunrose (Aptenia), firecracker plant (Russelia), blue daze, African daisies (Osteospermum), milkweed (Asclepias), blanket flower (Gaillardia), dune sunflower (Helianthus), African and regina irises, agapanthus, gay feather (Liatris), shell ginger, foxtail fern, purple queen and oyster plant (Tradescantia), dianella, and society garlic.
-It’s a good time to plant many of the bulb lilies that grow in this area, particularly crinum, kaffir, amaryllis, spider lily and daylily.
+See our handout titled Tropical Life to identify those tender plants.
+CLICK HERE!
+Some examples of perennials that can be planted now are shasta daisy, asters, black-eyed Susan, coneflower, coreopsis, goldenrod, Russian sage, muhly grass, sea oats, salvias, Mexican bush sage (Salvia leucantha), Texas sage, baptisia, holly fern, baby sunrose (Aptenia), firecracker plant (Russelia), African daisies (Osteospermum), milkweed (Asclepias), blanket flower (Gaillardia), dune sunflower (Helianthus), African and regina irises, agapanthus, gay feather (Liatris), shell ginger, foxtail fern, purple queen and oyster plant (Tradescantia), dianella and society garlic.
+It’s a good time to plant many of the bulb lilies that grow in this area, particularly crinum, kaffir, amaryllis, spiderlily and daylily.

 Trees and Shrubs: December is an excellent time to plant most shrubs and trees to establish them before the summer heat.
 Remember to ‘Dial Before You Dig’ (811) if the hole will be deeper than your shovel blade.